 See the U-M Standard Practice Guide: Policy on Minors Involved in University Sponsored Programs or Programs Held in University Facilities

-If you have additional questions, please contact: Kathleen Rychlinski, assistant director of Risk Management Services, at 734-764-2200, or email@example.com.
+If you have additional questions, please contact: Risk Management Services at 734-764-2200 or firstname.lastname@example.org.